Ricardo Yui is a Peruvian-born Visual Artist and Filmmaker living and working between Lima (PE) and Amsterdam (NL).

 Palestinian village massacred during the Nakba (al-Dawayima).

-With belief and hopefulness in the progress, certain human and mechanical gestures join a precarious process of modernisation.
+With belief and hopefulness in the progress, humans and machines merge in a single gesture over a precarious process of modernisation.
 Despite the useless of their actions, that process is seen as an epic journey, as an exciting anthropocentric adventure that transforms simultaneously the territory and ourselves.